• Bike Rental

 Ocean front coastal hotels

-If you’re visiting during the summer months, it’s hard to top the coastal hotels along the sparkling west coast or the Algarve.
+If you’re visiting during the summer months, it’s hard to top the coastal hotels along the sparkling West Coast or the Algarve.
 These coastal hotels offer stunning views of the Atlantic Ocean, and many are just off some of the best gravel roads in southern Europe.

 Historic town boutique hotels